ProtossManse/MCAutoSubmit/README.md

 Minecraft: Java Edition All Versions Support, Windows Only, Any% Glitchless Only.

-Run program before start a run.
+Run application before start a run.

 For Pre 1.15 version, it cannot be detected whether it is mod or not, so you need to set it manually.